nixpkgs-architecture/simple-package-paths/README.md

 ## Transition

-This RFC comes with [a tool](https://github.com/nixpkgs-architecture/simple-package-paths/pull/22) to make the above transition in an automated way.
+This RFC comes with [a reference tool](https://github.com/nixpkgs-architecture/simple-package-paths/pull/22) to make the above transition in an automated way.
-If this RFC is accepted, the result of that tool will be PR'd to nixpkgs.
+If this RFC is accepted, the result of that tool will be used to create a pull request to nixpkgs.
-The tool itself will also be added to nixpkgs so that it can easily be ran again in the future.
+The tool itself will also be added to nixpkgs so that it can easily be run again in the future.
-For at least one release cycle, the legacy way of declaring packages should still be accepted, but the tool can be ran again at any point, thereby moving those new packages from the legacy paths to the new `pkgs/unit` paths.
+For at least one release cycle, the legacy way of declaring packages should still be accepted, but the tool can be run again at any point, thereby moving those new packages from the legacy paths to the new `pkgs/unit` paths.
 A CI action may also be implemented to help with this if deemed necessary.

 # Examples